garvys-org/rustfst/README.md

 ## Status

+A big number of algorithms are already implemented.
+The main ones missing are:
+ - Composition
+ - Replacement

-Not all the algorithms are (yet) implemented.
-This is work in progress.
+Also, all the algorithms are implemented in a static fashion, some work is necessary to add support for dynamic fsts.

 ## License